 To add your SSH public key to GitHub, follow these steps:

-- Copy the SSH public key for the first GitHub account by executing the following command: This command copies the content of the public key to your clipboard.
+Copy the SSH public key for the first GitHub account by executing the following command:

 To seamlessly switch between different GitHub accounts, we'll create a configuration file and define host entries.
 This allows Git to recognize which SSH key to use for each repository based on the configured host.